thomasdesr/roast/README.md

 # WIP:

-- [ ] Add `Conn` to allow higher levels to figure out who they're talking to (& probably some context stuff)
 - [ ] Add HTTP examples
 - [ ] Also use the security-token/ec2-instance creds to attach more useful
       metadata to the cert itself.